Keith Cronin presents:

 ![]() |

 Imitation is the highest form of flattery.
 Check out the similarity between this snare lick by Vinnie Colaiuta to the accented snare roll Tony plays in Fred, above.
 Vinnie's added some left-hand accents, but the vibe is very similar.
-This is from Aliens (Ripped My Face Off), off the Karizma CD Document, another CD that is basically a dictionary of outrageous drumming. | |
+This is from Aliens (Ripped My Face Off), off the Karizma CD Document |

 ![]() |